Goldua2cope/devops24/examinations/05/README.md

 Now, we will create an Ansible playbook that copies this file via the `ansible.builtin.copy` module to `/etc/nginx/conf.d/https.conf`.
+    - We commented out http2 since it isn't supported in almalinux-9

 # QUESTION A